-The "l" option specifies the target system for which the application is to be linked.
-The system name nt is defined in the file wlsystem.lnk which is located in the "BINW" subdirectory of the directory in which you installed Open Watcom C/C++.
+The "I" option specifies the target system for which the application is to be linked.
+The system name $\,nt$ is defined in the file wlsystem. lnk which is located in the "BINW" subdirectory of the directory in which you installed Watcom C/C++.